maccman/bowline/README.txt

 = MODELS

-Bowline plans to fully support ActiveRecord and the Sqlite3 database.
+Bowline supports ActiveRecord and the Sqlite3 database.
-This is still in development though.
+The packaging for databases is still in development though.

 = THEMES